The role of wind asphericity in dynamical friction: Astrophysical applications

 Our simulations do not include the gravitational force exerted by the star on the gas.
 This simplification is justified if the BHL radius \citep[$R_{\rm BHL} = 2GM_{*}/v_{a}^{2}$, ][]{hoylelittleton1939, bondyhoyle1944} is smaller than $\sim 0.25 R_0$ \citep[where $R_0$ is the stand-off radius; for more details see][]{Shima1986}.
 In terms of $u$, this condition implies that

 where $\dot{M}_{w}$ is the wind mass loss rate of the stellar wind and $\dot{M}_{\rm BHL}$ is the BHL accretion rate.
 If the latter condition is satisfied, the density enhancement in the gravitational wake induced by the star at distances larger than $\sim R_{0}$ can be treated in linear theory.
 If so, the DF is $F_{D}+F_{D}^{Os}$, where $F_{D}^{Os}$ is given by Equation~(\ref{eq:ostriker}) with $b_{\rm min}\simeq R_{0}$.
 The discussed astrophysical cases where the DF plays an important role satisfy this condition.
-The $u$ value for a Wolf-Rayet star in the inner part of an AGN disc and a B[e] star within a YMC is $u \approx 10^{-2}$, while $u \sim 10^{-4}$ for the CO inside a CE.
-Thus, the condition from Equation~(\ref{eq:gravity_free}) for the Wolf-Rayet case, $u\lesssim0.015$, is satisfied; for the B[e] case, $u\lesssim0.18$, is satisfied; and for the CO inside a CE, $u \lesssim 10^{-3}$, is also satisfied.
+The $u$ value for a Wolf-Rayet star in the inner part of an AGN disc is $u \approx 10^{-2}$, while $u \sim 10^{-4}$ for the CO inside a CE.
+Thus, the condition from Equation~(\ref{eq:gravity_free}) for the Wolf-Rayet case, $u\lesssim0.015$, is satisfied; and for the CO inside a CE, $u \lesssim 10^{-3}$, is also satisfied.

 Our simulations have inherent limitations, particularly due to their 2D nature and the chosen coordinate system.
 Because they are restricted to 2D, they lack turbulence and instabilities which may be present in three-dimensional (3D) simulations.
 Also, by imposing axis-symmetry, the jet only moves vertically along the polar axis.
 In contrast, 3D simulations have shown that the jet may wobble around its axis of motion \citep{LopezCamara2013} and that some degree of asymmetry may be present \citep[e.g.,][]{DuPont_2024}, though this asymmetry is unlikely to significantly impact the DF.
 Future work will explore 3D models to capture a broader range of jet configurations.
 Other limits are that we neglect curvature effects in the motion of the star, which can be potentially important in the context of CE or AGN discs \citep{kim}.
 A detailed numerical study of a star or a CO moving through a realistic CE is left for future work.